robbertl/socialwelfareappeal/_posts/2020-11-25-summary-appeal.md

 ---
 layout: post
-title: Summary Appeal
+title: What is a Summary Social Welfare Appeal?
-categories: [Getting Help, Troubleshooting]
+categories: [The Appeals Process]
 author: John Black
 ---